cisco/mindmeld/docs/source/quickstart/10_deploy_to_production.rst

 The web service responds with a JSON data structure containing the application response along with the detailed output for all of the machine learning components of the Workbench platform.

-See the :ref:`User Manual <userguide>` for more about the Workbench request and response interface format.
+See the :ref:`User Guide <userguide>` for more about the Workbench request and response interface format.

 MindMeld Cloud Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~